Pierre-Marie Delfieux: The Monastic Fraternities of Jerusalem

-Cardinal Marty entrusted the church of Saint-Gervais to him for this purpose.
+Marty entrusted the church of Saint-Gervais to him for this purpose.
 Pierre-Marie Delfieux devoted the first year to clarifying the details of his project and began to bring together others who were interested in it.
-From the outset, he laid down certain essentials: It would be a life faithful to monastic tradition, professing the three vows of poverty, chastity, and obedience.
-But it would also be adapted to the realities of the post-conciliar Church and of the realities of contemporary society.
+From the outset, he laid down certain essentials: it would be a life faithful to monastic tradition, professing the three vows of poverty, chastity, and obedience and adapted to the realities of the post-conciliar Church and of contemporary society.
 The emphasis would be on personal and community prayer, with the Daily Office sung in a church that would be open to all.
 Community life would be fundamental, but it would be lived "in the heart of the city", and always in rented accommodation like most other city dwellers.
 The members of the community would engage in work, usually as part-time employees, again to show solidarity with other city dwellers.
 The brothers thus want to stand in solidarity with the townspeople around them, but also in protest, to affirm the primacy of love and prayer.

 The first liturgy was sung by a dozen brothers in the church of Saint-Gervais, on All Saints' Day, 1 November 1975.
 This date was chosen because, as Pierre-Marie Delfieux, now Brother Pierre-Marie, explained, "Our adventure is to become holy (French: "saint") or nothing at all".
-From then on, the life of Brother Pierre-Marie, became in separable from the Fraternity of which he was prior until 2012.
+From then on, the life of Brother Pierre-Marie, became inseparable from the Fraternity of which he was prior until 2012.

 A parallel fraternity of nuns was founded on 8 December 1976.
 The brothers and sisters sing the Daily Office together, but live separately and are governed independently.
 In 1978-1979 the Fraternities received the official name of "the Monastic Fraternities of Jerusalem" after the city in which Christ died and rose again, in which the Christian Church was born, which is considered a Holy City by the three monotheistic religions, and which, according to the Book of Revelation, will be our abode for eternity.

-At the end of a long process of drafting and approval by the Congregations of Consecrated Life and of the Doctrine of the Faith, the Constitutions of the monastic fraternities of Jerusalem were definitively approved by Cardinal Jean-Marie Lustiger on 31 May 1996.
+At the end of a long process of drafting and approval by the Congregations of Consecrated Life and of the Doctrine of the Faith, the Constitutions of the monastic fraternities of Jerusalem were approved by Cardinal Lustiger on 31 May 1996.
 In the elections which followed this canonical recognition, Brother Pierre-Marie was elected prior general, and re-elected for a second term in 2003.